About ureteral surgery

-Children's is home to the largest pediatric urology department ;in the world, with physicians who are experts in a wide range of proven procedures.
+Boston Children's is home to the largest pediatric urology department in the world, with physicians who are experts in a wide range of proven procedures.
 We perform more than 3,100 surgical procedures each year and care for almost 18,000 children from throughout the country and all over the world.

-The Robotic Surgery, Research and Training Program at Boston Children's Hospital provides unrivaled expertise in pediatric robotic surgery.
+The Robotic Surgery, Research and Training Program provides unrivaled expertise in pediatric robotic surgery.
 Specially trained surgeons use a high-tech robot to perform complex and delicate operations through very small surgical openings.
 The results are less pain, faster recoveries, shorter hospital stays, smaller scars, and happier patients.